This piece was originally published on November 23, 2020, and was updated on January 16, 2023.

-Generally, a co-op building will never be sold or flipped and co-op members aren’t asked to leave unless they break the co-op’s by-laws.
-So members can feel secure that they can put down roots for a long time.
+Generally, a co-op building will never be sold or flipped, and co-op members aren’t asked to leave unless they break the co-op’s by-laws.
+Thus, members can feel secure that they can put down roots for a long time.
 If you move, the share is returned to the co-op to be offered to the next person who wants to be a member.

 Co-ops can be more restrictive than other housing options when it comes to ownership requirements.
 Where co-ops are not subsidized, buyers may be required to have a specific net worth or debt-to-income ratio to demonstrate the ability to meet the ongoing financial obligations of maintenance and upkeep.
 Most units forbid subleasing.

 More Canadians may soon have the opportunity to live in co-op housing, thanks to a federal initiative announced in the 2022 budget released last April called the Co-operative Housing Development Program.
 As part of this initiative, the federal government has earmarked $1.5 billion specifically for the development of the next generation of co-op housing, with a goal of addressing the ongoing housing crisis and providing Canadians with affordable housing options.

 This video from Co-ops BC has some more information about what co-op housing is all about.

 What kind of people live in co-op housing?

 Most housing co-ops are home to a range of different types of people.
 Many co-ops pride themselves on their ethnic, socioeconomic, and demographic diversity.

 There are some housing co-ops that are specially geared to a particular kind of resident, however.
 Some co-ops focus on artistic communities, others on elderly communities, while yet others are geared toward families.